Rafting: Pins and clips

 Pins are referred to as "thole pins" or "oar pins".
 A large metal clip attaches to the oar and clips onto the pin.
 The top of the pin has a rubber or plastic stopper that prevents the oar from slipping over the top of the pin.
 The bottom of the pin connects to an oar tower designed to hold the pin in place.
-This system is an older system though it is useful for certain types of river running namely big, dangerous Class 5 rivers that require your oars to stay in place as much as possible.
+This system is an older system, however, it is useful for certain types of river running; namely big, dangerous Class 5 rivers that require your oars to stay in place as much as possible.

 Oarlocks

-Oarlocks or locks are a more common form of attachment for oars as they allow the rower to "feather" the oar back and forth as they row making it easier on the person using the oars to continue downstream.
+Oarlocks or simply "locks" are a more common form of attachment for oars as they allow the rower to "feather" the oar back and forth as they row making it easier on the person using the oars to continue downstream.
 Oarlocks look like a pin topped with a U-shaped metal flange.
 The oars slide into the gap between the U-shaped metal pieces and can be held in place with a plastic stopper called an oarlock.
 The oarlock allows the oar to maintain its position on the oar at a correct length for rowing.

 History

 Whitewater rafting can be traced back to 1811 when the first recorded attempt to navigate the Snake River in Wyoming was planned.
 With no training, experience, or proper equipment, the river was found to be too difficult and dangerous.
 Hence, it was given the nickname "Mad River".
-On June 9, 1940, Clyde Smith lead a successful trip through the Snake River Canyon.
+On June 9, 1940, Clyde Smith led a successful trip through the Snake River Canyon.
+In 1843, lieutenant John Fremont introduced the first rubber raft in the US.
+Later, in 1844, further enhancements were made by Peter Halkett.
+These vessels greatly facilitated whitewater navigation.
+It lasted for many years, with improvements in craftsmanship and safety over time.